-Mobile advertising can be a win-win situation for all involved as the user gets a free ride, the developer gets paid, the marketer gets ‘eyeballs’ and the ad network ‘middleman’ get’s their cut of course.
+Mobile advertising can be a win-win situation for all involved as the user gets a free ride, the developer gets paid, the marketer gets ‘eyeballs’ and the ad network ‘middleman’ get’s their cut.

 The problem here is that no one likes ads.
 But if we want something for free then I guess advertising is a good compromise.

 Some developers offer In-App-Purchases where these ads can be removed for a small fee.
-But we will get to IAP further on.
+But we will get to IAP further on down this post.

-There’s a risk when placing ads into your app when they’re placed either in inappropriate areas or just using too many ads altogether.
+When placing ads into your app there’s always risk of placing them either in inappropriate areas or just by using too many ads altogether.

-This can have a very negative affect and can even ruin the app completely.
-Not to mention all the bad reviews and ratings you will be hit with.
+This can have a very negative affect on user experience and can even ruin the app completely.
+Not to mention all the bad reviews and ratings you will be hit with by an angry mob.

-There are many ad networks out there and it may be a good idea to try different companies and see how they compare.
+There’s no shortage of ad networks out there and it may be a good idea to try different companies and see how they compare with each other.

-It’s also a good idea to diversify and certainly use more than one network as it is very possible for an ad network to stop serving your apps advertisements and even suspend your account all together.
+It’s also a good idea to diversify and certainly use more than one network as it’s very possible for an ad network to stop serving your apps advertisements and even suspend your account all together.